niranjan122345/desktop-tutorial/README.md

 # Approach

-* Data description:  We will be using Income prediction dataset in the kaggle repository.
-This data set is satisfying our data requirement.
+    * Data description

         * We will be using Income prediction dataset in the kaggle repository.
 This data set is satisfying our data requirement.

 *